 Travel abroad is possible with the correct arrangements and good planning in place.
 Travel companies will need to be made aware of your special requirements and you will need to ensure the accommodation is suitable.
-There is a factsheet available from the Trust on holidays, with information about facilities in the UK and abroad.
-The Trust also has details of companies that offer travel insurance to people with pre-existing medical conditions.
+There is a factsheet available from the Trust on holidays, with information about facilities in the UK and abroad, and details of companies that offer travel insurance to people with preexisting medical conditions.